lyncsyncsafe/E2L_SkyKAIR_SSL/README.md

   Finalize remaining features and conduct thorough testing to ensure robustness before full deployment.

 - **Kodachi GUI:**
-  Begin the design phase with initial mockups and prototypes.
-Establish user interface guidelines to streamline development and integration.
+  Continue refining design and component integration (currently at 70%).
+Frontend functionalities are actively being implemented across modules.

 - **Integration & Testing:**
-  Once the GUI is underway, work on integrating it seamlessly with the existing components, followed by comprehensive system testing.
+  Once all components are ready, integrate the GUI with backend systems and perform comprehensive system testing.

 - **Documentation & Feedback:**
   Update project documentation to reflect the current progress and gather user feedback for continuous improvement.